emtst/zooid-cmpst/README.md

 ## Run the examples

 **Remark:** The underlying transport uses TCP/IP sockets.
-Running two consecutive examples that use the same port number will cause an error:
+Running two consecutive examples that use the same port number may cause an error:
 ```
 Fatal error: exception Unix.Unix_error(Unix.EADDRINUSE, "bind", "")
 ```